wingsxdu/blog/content/post/database/redis/rdb-and-aof/index.md

         errno = error;
         goto werr;
     }

-    /* Make sure data will not remain on the OS's output buffers */ if (fflush(fp) == EOF) goto werr;
+    if (fflush(fp) == EOF) goto werr;
     if (fsync(fileno(fp)) == -1) goto werr;
     if (fclose(fp) == EOF) goto werr;